zecollokaris/Github-API-Search--Update-Angular-cli-7/README.md

 GitHub API was used to retrieve this information.
 This API allows ***5,000*** requests per hour with an API key, but only 60 requests per hour _without_ one.

 ## User Story

+- Users can enter Github user info info a form and submit it.